-Resident New Yorkers pay income tax to the US Internal Revenue Service at the federal level and to the New York State Department of Taxation and Finance.
-The United States pursues a low taxation policy.
-The amount of federal income tax which foreign workers have to pay depends on their residency status and income.
+Resident New Yorkers pay federal income tax to the US Internal Revenue Service (IRS) and state income tax to the New York State Department of Taxation and Finance.
+In general, the United States pursues a low taxation policy.
+The amount of federal income tax you have to pay as a foreign worker depends on your residency status and income.

 Resident aliens are usually taxed like US citizens, while non-resident aliens only need to declare their income from US sources.
-For more information on international taxpayer regulations, please consult the Internal Revenue Service´s website.
+On the IRS website, you can find more information on taxpayer regulations, including the method to determine your residency status.
 People who continue to pay tax in their country of origin can be exempted from paying federal income tax if their country has a double taxation agreement with the US.

-However, such agreements only prevent double taxation on a federal level and don´t affect state income tax payments.
+However, such agreements only prevent double taxation on a federal level and don’t affect state income tax.
 New York State tax tables and rates, including the New York City Resident Tax, are available on the website of the Department of Taxation and Finance.

-However, state pension usually amounts to only a small share of an employee´s final income.
-It is therefore not sufficient to keep up the previous standard of living.
-Most people either pay into a company pension fund or make additional Individual Retirement Arrangements, for which they can receive government support.
+However, the state pension typically amounts to only a small share of an employee’s past income.
+Usually, it is therefore not sufficient to keep up one’s previous standard of living.
+Consequently, most people either pay into a company pension fund or make additional Individual Retirement Arrangements.

-If you are planning to retire in New York or other parts of the country, you should consult an accountant to learn about these additional arrangements.
+If you are planning to retire in New York or other parts of the country, it’s a good idea to consult an accountant to learn about such additional arrangements.

-Expats who will be working in New York for a limited period of time only should check the pay-out or transfer options of the abovementioned funds before signing up.
-Under certain circumstances, it is also possible for some temporary residents to be exempt from social security contributions altogether.
+Expats who will be working in New York for only a limited period of time should check the pay-out or transfer options of the funds mentioned before signing up.
+Under certain circumstances, it is also possible for temporary residents to be exempt from social security contributions altogether.

-Every New York resident needs a Social Security Number & Card for taxation, social security and other government purposes.
-Immigrants can request theirs at the time of applying for a visa.
-Non-immigrants can use the online application service of the US Social Security Agency once they are in New York.
+Additionally, all New York residents need a social security number for taxation, social security, and other government purposes.
+Expats on an immigrant visa can request theirs as they are applying for their visa.
+Nonimmigrants, meanwhile, should use the online application service of the US Social Security Agency ten days after they arrive in the USA.